 Landscape architecture is a 126-credit curriculum leading to the Bachelor of Landscape Architecture (B.L.A.) degree.
-Accredited by the American Society of Landscape Architects, the curriculum is designed to prepare undergraduates for professional careers in the public and private sectors of landscape architecture.
-Landscape architecture is a profession that involves the design, planning, preservation, and restoration of the landscape by applying art, science, and technology to achieve the optimal use of our land resources.
+Accredited by the American Society of Landscape Architects, the curriculum is designed to prepare undergraduates for professional careers in public and private practice.
+Landscape architecture is a profession that involves the design, planning, preservation, and restoration of the landscape by applying art, science, and technology to achieve the best use of our land and water resources.

-Landscape architects design and plan parks, plazas, and recreation areas; residential, institutional and commercial developments; transportation facilities, waterfronts, resorts and new towns; green roofs, green streets, and other sustainable and low impact landscapes.
-Their professional skills may also be used to preserve and restore natural, historic, urban and coastal environments.
+Landscape architects design and plan parks, plazas, and recreation areas; residential, institutional and commercial developments; transportation facilities, waterfronts, new towns and campus landscapes; and green infrastructure.

-Admission into the lower-division design sequence courses (LAR 243 and 244) requires departmental approval.
-Approximately 50 percent of the openings are filled by students entering as incoming freshmen and who maintain a minimum 2.50 grade point average with no grades in LAR courses below a C. The remaining openings are filled by matriculated students wishing to transfer into landscape architecture.
-These students are required to apply to the program and to submit a transcript of grades and an essay.
-Applications and transcripts are evaluated in February/March each year for acceptance into the lower-division design sequence for the following fall.
-In order to encourage under-represented students to apply, one available space is set aside each year for a suitable applicant who meets the minimal program qualifications.
+Admission into the lower-division design sequence courses (LAR 243 and 244) requires department approval.
+Approximately 50 percent of the openings are filled by students entering as incoming freshmen and who maintain a minimum 2.50 grade point average with no grades in LAR courses below a C. The remaining openings are filled by matriculated students wishing to transfer into landscape architecture from other majors.
+These students are required to apply to the program and to submit and essay and transcript of grades.
+Applications and transcripts are evaluated in March each year for acceptance into the lower-division (LAR 243) design sequence for the following fall.

 Acceptance into the upper division (junior design sequence) is based on submission and review of a portfolio of lower-division work, current academic transcript, and written essay.
 A maximum of 20 students per year are accepted into the upper-division B.L.A. curriculum.
 Eligible applicants for upper division are students enrolled in LAR 244/repeat applicants, and students wishing to transfer directly into the upper division from other accredited landscape architecture programs.
 Only students who have completed comparable lower-division courses in external programs will be allowed to compete for these upper-division positions.
-Such transfer applicants must first be accepted into the University by the Office of Admission and have their portfolios, transcripts, and essays submitted to the director of the landscape architecture program before February 21 preceding the fall semester in which they wish to enroll.
-Students will be notified of their acceptance following department review.
+Such transfer applicants must first be accepted into the University by the Office of Admission and have their application package submitted to the landscape architecture Department Chair before February 21 preceding the fall semester in which they wish to enroll.
+Students will be notified of their acceptance following a department review.